EricIsCoding/Holidays/notes.md

 [List holidays]

+Would you like to calculate the number of your remaining work days?

 if no:

+if yes:

 What days of the week do you normally work?
 Please enter one at a time.
 (M, Tu, W, Th, F, Sa, Su)